amthomas46/BootcampCase2/img/InstructorNotes_Part2.md

 >   *Activity logging is used to log message activities between bots and users
 >   using the IActivityLogger interface.
-Collecting this information can provide **What are some tasks you'll have to complete to create an efficient and functional calling bot?**
+Collecting this information can provide
-* Call the Bing Speech API to get text-to-speech and speech-to-text
-* Incorporate LUIS and call the intents
-* Incorporate Search and call the service to search Azure SQL
-* Implement a Regex structure to minimize hits to LUIS
-* Might also be able to take advantage of FormFlow
-* Set up the Skype channel

 >   a real time snapshot into the how busy the bot is working.*

 >